MF Global customers to get long-sought $520 million

 Glenn advised the remaining customers whose funds are still tied up to be patient, agreeing that the trustee's plan is intended to return money to customers as soon as possible.

-"Do you want everybody held hostage until the trustee can come up with a more global solution?"
-Glenn told one objector.
+"Do you want everybody held hostage until the trustee can come up with a more global solution?" the judge told one objector.
 "That could take months."

-The U.S. Attorney's office in Manhattan has opened a federal grand jury probe into the missing funds.
-The Commodity Futures Trading Commission has subpoenaed Bank of Montreal's (BMO.TO) Harris Bank unit for information about MF Global customer accounts, two people familiar with the matter said.
+Regardless of the efficiency with which customers are paid back, some have lost faith in the futures market.

+Barnhardt Capital Management, a Lone Tree, Colorado-based commercial hedge broker specializing in cattle and grain, said on Thursday it is shutting down operations after six years for an "excruciatingly simple" reason.

+"I could no longer tell my clients that their monies and positions were safe in the futures and options markets -- because they were not," Ann Barnhardt, the firm's founder, said in a statement on the company's website.

-Also on Thursday, CME Group Inc (CME.O), which runs the world's largest futures exchange, said it learned early on October 31 of a shortfall in MF Global's segregated funds account, and told the CFTC and other regulators shortly thereafter.
+Also on Thursday, CME Group Inc, which runs the world's largest futures exchange, said it learned early on October 31 of a shortfall in MF Global's segregated funds account, and told the CFTC and other regulators shortly thereafter.
 It said it is confident it complied with its regulatory obligations.

 The cases are In re: MF Global Holdings Ltd et al, U.S. Bankruptcy Court, Southern District of New York, No. 11-15059; and In re: MF Global Inc in the same court, No. 11-02790.

-(Reporting by Nick Brown and Jonathan Stempel in New York; Writing by Jonathan Stempel)
+(Reporting by Nick Brown and Jonathan Stempel in New York; Additional reporting by David Sheppard in New York; Mark Weinraub, Andrew Stern in Chicago and Christopher Doering in Washington.
+Editing by Martha Graybow and Carol Bishopric)